alfiogn/OpenFOAM-vim/README.md

 ## Installation ##
-Just run the `install` script and the plugin will be installed into your `$HOME/.vim` folder
+Just run the `install` script and the plugin will be installed into your `$HOME/.vim` folder.

+An OpenFOAM version must have been sourced (`source OpenFOAM-X/etc/bashrc`).

 Note: some keywords are retrieved directly from the source code of OpenFOAM, check the compatibility section if something goes wrong.